Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `GET api/v1/protected/sites/:site_id`

 Returns all the info about a specific site.
-Used mainly to display the site page to users.
+This includes all the entries linked to the site, in reverse chronological order (most recent first).

 #### Request Body